1993zig/docs/docs/dobby/commands.md

 ### Moderation

 `/ban`      - Ban a user from the server.
 `/hackban`  - Ban a user id from the server.
 `/kick`     - Kick a user from the server.
 `/unban`    - Unban a user from the server.
 `/checkban` - Check if a user is banned.
 `/raidban`  - Ban a server raid.
 `/warn`     - Warn a user via DM (if possible).
 `/purge`    - Delet a certain number of messages.
-`/nick`     - Rename a user or reest the nickname.
+`/say`      - The bot will say anything you want.
+`/embed`    - The bot will say anything you want in a embed.
+`/announce` - Create an announcement in a specific channel.
 `/userinfo` - Get info about a user.
-`/announce` - Create an announcement in a specific channel.

 ## Utils